contactandyc/another-c-library/10_binary_search_trees.md

 A few helper functions are needed to make the print work.

 ## Finding Peers
-The first finds the first parent which is a left parent that also has a right node.
+The first finds the first parent who is a left parent that also has a right node.
 ```
    A
     \